 A Chevy Volt fire well involved.
-Approach these electric vehicle fires from the side, chock the wheel, extinguish with at least a 150 GPM hand line.
+Approach these electric vehicle fires from the side, chock the wheel.
 These cars will have more than one battery.
 The 12 volt battery which powers the stereo, starter, wipers, horn, lights, is located in the engine bay.
-The high voltage battery (250-600 volts) that operates the electric motor drive system is located on the chassis, with some located in the trunk or wheel well area.
+The high voltagebattery (250-600 volts) that operates the electric motor drive system is located on the chassis, with some located in the trunk or wheel well area.

-Imagine being dispatched to a reported 'car fire' with no further information only to arrive and find a well involved hybrid vehicle connected to a charging station on the top floor of a parking garage exposing energized solar panels above.
+Imagine being dispatched to a reported car fire with no further information only to arrive and find a well involved hybrid vehicle connected to a charging station on the top floor of a parking garage with exposed energized solar panels above.
 Preplanning response area parking garages will help make these rare incidents easier to handle.

 Next to the electric vehicle charging stations powered by overhead solar panels SHOULD be a main power shutoff with a knife switch (in addition to a plug-in cable) to de-energize the vehicle before extinguishing the fire.
 There will be some residual current but the fire can still safely be extinguished with water.
-Keep an eye on the solar panels above to make sure they are not bending or sagging from heat exposure and use your stream from a distance to knock the fire down and protect exposure vehicles parked nearby.
+Keep an eye on the solar panels above to make sure they are not bending or sagging from heat exposure.
+The panels are always energized.
+Use your stream from a distance to knock the fire down and protect exposure vehicles parked nearby.
 DO NOT CUT THE HIGH VOLTAGE BATTERY.
 See Hybrid battery locations below.

 REMEMBER: With ALL vehicle fires we must be STILL be cognizant of conventional vehicle fire hazards like exploding tires, airbag inflator canisters, compressed gas bumper struts and magnesium reactivity with water; In addition to alternative CNG/LPG/Hydrogen/Hybrid/Flex Fuel fires that add additional concerns to our modern day vehicle fires.

 Can the power source be safely secured (unplugged) while the vehicle is burning?
-Do you know where the main shutoffs are located?
+Where are the main shutoffs are located?

-Considerations: Exposure to the solar panels above, vehicle connected to charging station, standpipe selection, angle of attack & power shutoff.
+Considerations: Exposure to the solar panels above, connection to charging station, angle of attack & power shutoff.

 Cars of the future: Hydrogen vehicles.